DevVals/Vals/README.md

 # About Me

 - Self Taught Programmer
-- Finance Enthusiast
+- Finance & Database Interaction Enthusiast
 - Student | 16 Years Old

+# 📈

-- Databases 💯
+- Crypto, Tesla 💯

 <!---
 ValsTeam/ValsTeam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.